Car Accident Claim & Settlement Process in Florida

 Yes, attorneys who represent car accident victims are considered personal injury attorneys.
 Personal injury attorneys legally represent people who have been harmed as a result of the wrongdoing or negligence of a person, business, government agency or other entity.
 Personal injury attorneys often also act as wrongful death attorneys in situations in which the injuries result in the loss of a loved one.

-What to Look for in an Auto Accident Attorney
+What to Look for in an Auto Accident Attorney in Florida

 - Experience: The more cases like yours an attorney has under his or her belt, the better results they will be able to get for you.